plasticityai/coldbrew/README.md

 ### 5. Running
 To test, simply navigate to the project root in terminal and run `./serve.sh`.
 This will run a web server at [http://localhost:8000](http://localhost:8000) that will embed your custom Coldbrew Python environment for use.

-### 6. Saving space (Optional)
+### 6. Saving space (Optional, but recommended)
 The version of Coldbrew distributed by CDN can be quite large since it makes an AJAX request to download the entire Python standard library.
 Your particular Python program / application / script, however, may not need all of these files.
 We have included an easy way to slim down the data bundle.
 Modify `customize/keeplist.txt` to include paths to all files of the standard library that your application uses to keep them (sort of like a reverse `.gitignore`), any other files will not be bundled at runtime.
-You can easily generate this list of files by passing `monitorFileUsage: true` to the Coldbrew `load` method and then calling `Coldbrew.getUsedFiles()` in the JavaScript console *after* running your Python program / application / script.
+You can easily generate this list of files by passing `monitorFileUsage: true` to the Coldbrew `load` method and then calling `Coldbrew.getUsedFiles()` in the JavaScript console *after* running your Python program / application / script (to make sure that all files imported by your code were monitored).
+This saves a **significant** amount of space, so it is recommended!

 ### 7. Deploying
 Deployment files can be found under the `dist` folder.
-An example `index.html` in the `dist` folder shows how to import the library onto a page.
+An example `index.html` in the `dist` folder shows how to import and use the library on a page.

 ## Example Use Cases
 This isn't the most efficient way to run code in a browser.
 It is an interpreted language (Python), within another interpreted language (JavaScript).
 However, with the emitted `asm.js`/WebAssembly code from Emscripten, it actually runs fairly quickly.
 Emscripten can get fairly close to native machine code speeds, because browsers will compile WebAssembly or `asm.js` to machine code.
 It would, of course, be better if you hand re-wrote your Python code for the browser.
 However, there are be a few legitimate cases where this library would be useful: